Confession: If it weren't for the Galaxy S8 Active's monster battery life, I'd tell you to buy the regular Galaxy S8 and a good case.

 My advice: If you're fine charging the S8's battery more often, the S8 Active offers a lot less this year to make it stand out from the S8.
 A case from brands like Ballistic and OtterBox can protect the Galaxy S8 from most drops just as well.
 I know, because I tested both phones side by side; I used a Spigen Tough Armor case on the regular S8.

 We'll cover my drop test results later.
 But first, here's how the S8 Active diverges from the Galaxy S8 and previous Active phones.

-The S8 Active has a thick metal-and-plastic body of past phones in the Active line, reinforced corners and a "shatterproof" screen similar to the Moto Z2 Force ($756 at Verizon Wireless).
+The S8 Active has a thick metal-and-plastic body of past phones in the Active line, reinforced corners and a "shatterproof" screen similar to the Moto Z2 Force.
 These traits inherently protect the S8 Active from drops and spills.

 But this year's model loses the three physical navigation buttons below the screen, which came in handy when you're wearing gloves or your hands are wet and the screen won't respond to your taps.
 Samsung made the change to give the Active a full-face display like the S8; buttons take up valuable screen space.
 I like the screen real estate, but I miss the buttons; they were a major part of the Active's identity.

 It also lost the convenience key on the Active's left spine.
 You used to be able to open a health app (think step-counter) or just about any app you programmed.
 Now this belongs to Samsung's Bixby Voice app, which only opens Bixby Voice and nothing else.
 This is a bone of contention for me with Bixby in general.
 Historically, any phone with a convenience key also lets you remap it to open any app you want.
 Samsung's insistence on brute-forcing you into launching Bixby, often on accident, is too much like being held hostage to Samsung's agenda.

 So what we're left with at the end of the day is: